tendermint/tendermint/docs/using-tendermint.rst

 Peers
 ~~~~~

-To connect to peers on start-up, specify them in the ``config.toml`` or
+To connect to peers on start-up, specify them in the ``$TMHOME/config/config.toml`` or
 on the command line.

 For instance,